Gilbert (band)

 Gilbert is the performance name of Matthew Gilbert Linley, a London-based composer and musician.
 He is also the drummer in Engineers with Mark Peters and Ulrich Schnauss.

 Biography

-Linley grew up in Eltham, South-east London, England.

 He began playing the drums at an early age and then went on to study classical music and composition at Oriel College, Oxford University and Goldsmiths College.
 After a period of writing soundtracks for film and television he began writing under the Gilbert moniker.

-An eponymously named debut Gilbert album completed in 2007 received excellent reviews and extensive national radio airplay, gaining a digital release soon after on the independent record label, Shifty Disco Records.
+Gilbert's eponymous debut album was released in 2007 on the independent record label Shifty Disco Records.

+It received excellent reviews and extensive national radio airplay.

-In 2010, the latest Gilbert album, Wahoola!, was released.
-About the new record Linley wrote: " I wanted 'Wahoola!' to more obviously feature the talents of the people who have been performing the first album live.....especially Maud Waret's vocals and Brian Lee's violin-playing".
-In 2013 Gilbert Linley licensed the album 'Wahoola!' to Felt Music Library.
+In 2010, Gilbert's album Wahoola! was released.
+About the new record Linley wrote: "I wanted Wahoola! to more obviously feature the talents of the people who have been performing the first album live.....especially Maud Waret's vocals and Brian Lee's violin-playing".

 2014 saw a new album and musical project named AztecCormorant.